emedio/web/content/publication/elucidation-of-the-active-form-and-reaction-mechanism-in-human-asparaginase-type-iii-using-multiscale-simulations/index.md

 ---
 title: Elucidation of the active form and reaction mechanism in human asparaginase type III using multiscale simulations
-publication_types:
-  - article-journal

 authors:
   - Miki
   - Kirill
   - Carlos
   - Javi
   - Inaki
+date: "2023-12-10"

 doi: 10.1021/acs.jcim.3c00900
-publication: J. Chem.
+publication: "J. Chem.
 Inf.
-Model.
-draft: false
-featured: false
-image:
-  filename: featured.png
-  focal_point: Smart
-  preview_only: false
+Model."
+publication_types: ["article-journal"]

-summary: L-asparaginases catalyze the asparagine hydrolysis to aspartate.
+abstract: L-asparaginases catalyze the asparagine hydrolysis to aspartate.
 These enzymes play an important role in the treatment of acute lymphoblastic leukemia because these cells are unable to produce their own asparagine.
 Due to the immunogenic response and various side effects of enzymes of bacterial